Faculty Fellowship for Undergraduate Research

 Indirect Cost: No indirect costs are allowed on fellowships.

-The following two (or three, as applicable) items will be uploaded as pdfs:
+The following items will be uploaded as pdfs:

 - An essay, with budget information.
 Use 12-pt font, 1″ margins, and single spacing.
 Tables and references may utilize a smaller font.
 Limit: 3 pages for the narrative and 3 pages for the budget information.
 The following information should be included: